-Removal of portions of the small intestine sometimes causes abnormal levels of chemicals and fats in the blood.
-These problems may result in diarrhea and/or kidney stones.
+Bladder surgeries involving portions of the small intestine sometimes causes abnormal levels of chemicals and fats in the blood.
+These problems may result in diarrhea, kidney stones, and/or low levels of Vitamin B12.

 Cystectomy may also increase the risk of sexual dysfunction in both men and women.
 Surgery and medications may be used to treat this complication.